 A description of the types of temporary differences for which a DTL has not been recognized and the types of events that would cause those temporary differences to become taxable;

-The cumulative amount of each type of temporary difference;

 Relevant Literature

+This statement rejects ASU 2023-09 Improvements to Income Tax Disclosures.
+The disclosure detailed in paragraph 23b was deleted from statutory accounting guidance as the Tax Cuts and Jobs Act made this disclosure effectively irrelevant.

 https://naiconline.sharepoint.com/teams/FRSStatutoryAccounting/National Meetings/A. National Meeting Materials/2024/08-13-24 Summer National Meeting/Exposures/24-11 - ASU 2023-09 Improvements to Income Tax Disclosures.docx